NE-SmallTown/react-interesting/record.md

-## The order of The Component Lifecycle
+## The order of The Component Lifecycle methods

 - setState(nextState, callback)